 It is a yearly requirement by Companies House to ensure your company information is up-to-date and relevant.

-Changes you will have to make prior to sending your confirmation statement:
+In order to submit your confirmation statement, you’ll need to check your company’s most up-to-date details.
+Changes you will have to make prior to sending your confirmation statement are:

 Changes you can make when you file your confirmation statement:

-- statement of capital and shareholder information if your company has share
+- Statement of capital and shareholder information if your company has shares

 A confirmation statement must be filed at least once every 12 months.
 The 12-month review period starts:

 You will be able to file your confirmation statement up to 14 days after the due date (above).
-The easy way to find the due date is to check it in Company House website, by typing your company name.
+The easy way to find the due date is to check it on the Company House website, by typing your company name.

-You can find more information about confirmation statement by following the link to our recent video covering this topic.
+You can find more information about confirmation statements by following the link to our recent confirmation statement guidance video covering this topic.

-If you are unsure about filing your confirmation statement, feel free to contact our team.
-Our professional accounting and tax advisers will be happy to assist, to ensure you can submit your confirmation statement with confidence.
+If you are unsure about filing your confirmation statement, feel free to contact us.
+Our professional accounting and tax advisers will be happy to assist, to ensure that you’re able to submit your confirmation statement with confidence.